DNN Modularization via Activation-Driven Training: Empirical Results

-\looseness-1 For space, we only present the results for the experiments conducted with VGG16 on CIFAR10.
-The remaining combinations of models and datasets follow a similar trend, as detailed on our project website~\cite{website}.
-As depicted in Figure~\ref{fig:rq2_composed_model_accuracy}, \approach's composed model achieves comparable accuracy to ST's standard model, and significantly outperforms $\text{MwT}^{-ft}$.
-Across all sub-tasks, the average reuse accuracies achieved by ST, $\text{MwT}^{-ft}$, $\text{MwT}^{+ft}$, and \approach are 95.22\%, 47.94\%, 93.74\%, 94.48\%, respectively.
-Although $\text{MwT}^{+ft}$ achieves accuracy close to ST in many cases, in a number of instances its composed models yielded accuracy loses of over 50\% despite the fine-tuning.
-Meanwhile, composed models from \approach demonstrate high accuracy across all 1,013 cases, with the largest gap being only 3.65\% and the gap exceeding 3\% in only two cases.
+\looseness-1 We evaluate ST, \approach, MwT, GradSplitter, and INCITE on three CNN models and five datasets.
+Due to space constraints, we only present results for the experiments conducted with VGG16 on CIFAR10 and CIFAR100.
+The remaining combinations of models and datasets follow a similar trend, detailed in~\cite{website}.
+As depicted in Figures~\ref{fig:rq2_composed_model_accuracy_cifar10} and ~\ref{fig:rq2_composed_model_accuracy_cifar100}, \approach's composed models achieve comparable accuracy to ST's models, and significantly outperform the competing modularization methods.
+Across all sub-tasks in VGG16-CIFAR10 (Figure~\ref{fig:rq2_composed_model_accuracy_cifar10}), the average reuse accuracies achieved by ST, \approach, MwT, GradSplitter, and INCITE are 95.2\%, 94.5\%, 47.9\%, 94.7\%, 73.8\%, respectively.
+However, when scaling to the more complex CIFAR100 dataset (Figure~\ref{fig:rq2_composed_model_accuracy_cifar100}), only \approach's accuracy remains on par with ST's (both at 78.2\%), while GradSplitter drops to 47.3\%, followed by INCITE at 39\% and MwT at 6.8\%.
+The same pattern holds for ResNet18 and MobileNet models.
+We further evaluated on the two ImageNet datasets, focusing solely on \approach and MwT for reasons discussed in Section~\ref{sec:evaluation_methodology}. \approach's reuse accuracies remain comparable to ST, with the gap of under 1\%, whereas MwT's gap is above 71\%.